Table of contents

-I particularly enjoyed the book because the author takes a different approach to refactor code than the one usually explained in terms of "code smells".
+I particularly enjoyed the book because the author takes a different approach to refactoring code than the one usually explained in terms of "code smells".

-The author maps out some rules which have to be put in the proper context if you want to maximize their benefits.
+The author maps out some rules that must be put in the proper context to maximize their benefits.

 Let's see what these rules are.

 #1 RULE: A method should not have more than five lines

 An extended method can be classified as a "code smell".

 This rule prevents a method from doing too much.

 If a method does too many tasks, it's best to break it down into smaller methods.